-The Toy Retailers Association (TRA) was first established as the National Association of Toy Retailers in 1950 and changed its name first to the British Assocation (BATR) and then simply the Toy Retailers Association in 2005.
+The Toy Retailers Association (TRA) was first established as the National Association of Toy Retailers in 1950 and changed its name first to the British Assocation of Toy Retailers (BATR) and then simply the Toy Retailers Association in 2005.
 It acts as both a watchdog and persuader to ensure fair play for toy retailers and represents the toy retail sector on government panels and safety organisations in the UK.

 The TRA is a company limited by guarantee and controlled by its members who elect leaders from among themselves each year.
 All the directors are volunteers and actively involved in the retailing of toys.